coderabbitai/dotfiles/README.md

 ### GitHub org cloning script

-To clone FluxNinja, run: `gh_clone_all.sh FluxNinja $HOME/Work`.
-THis step is performed automatically on installation.
+To clone FluxNinja, run: `gh_clone_all.sh fluxninja $HOME/work`.
+This step is performed automatically on installation.

 ### Git pull all repos script

-To update all repos in a directory, run: `pull_all.sh $HOME/Work/FluxNinja`.
+To update all repos in a directory, run: `pull_all.sh $HOME/work/fluxninja`.
 This step is performed automatically on auto-updates.

 ## Preparing your terminal